 is absent without the consent of the directors from Board meetings for a continuous period of three months; or

-becomes ineligible to be a Director (whether of the Institute or any other body) by operation of the Corporations Act or ACNC Legislation (to the extent that either applies).
+becomes ineligible to be a Director (whether of the Institute or any other body) by operation of the Corporations Act.

 “Division” means a subgroup of a Chapter formed in accordance with the Regulations by Members who have their place of work, or residence, in a particular area.